Spring 2024

 Our paper, Lighten up!
 Postural intructions affect static and dynamic balance in healthy older adults has been accepted for publication in Innovations in Aging.

-We presented a poster at American Congress for Rehabilitation Medicine, Chicago - Poised for Parkinson's: Alexander Technique course improves balance, mobility and posture for people with PD.
+We presented a poster at American Congress for Rehabilitation Medicine, Chicago - Poised for Parkinson's: Alexander Technique course improves balance, mobility and posture for people with Parkinson's.

-Dr. Cohen presented a poster at the annual meeting of the Society for Neuroscience.
+Dr. Cohen presented a poster: Postural instructions affect static and dynamic balance in healthy older adults at the annual meeting of the Society for Neuroscience.

 We presented a poster on Alexander Technique for care partners at the World Parkinson Congress in Kyoto.